dataArtisans/flink-dataflow/README.md

 ### Fault-Tolerance

-The program's state is persisted by Apache Flink.
+The program's state is persisted by Apache Flink™.
 You may re-run and resume your program upon failure or if you decide to continue computation at a later time.

 ### Sources and Sinks